 .
 (10)

 In these equations, the balancing of the rate of change of fluid content and entropy density with the Laplacian of the fluid pressure and temperature, respectively, comprise the classical uncoupled diffusion equations.
 However, these equations also have “off-diagonal” terms that relate rate of change of fluid content to the Laplacian of the temperature field, as well as the rate of change of entropy density to the Laplacian of the fluid pressure.
 These impacts are known as the thermal osmosis effect and thermal filtration effect, respectively.
 The model fully coupling all of these terms will henceforth be referred as the porothermoelastic-osmosis-filtration (PTEOF) model.
 While it may indeed be valid at times to neglect thermal osmosis and/or thermal filtration, here we retain the full coupling in order to elucidate conditions in which they may have an important impact.

-Last but not the least, with the addition of boundary and initial conditions (to be discussed later), Eqs.
+With the addition of boundary and initial conditions (to be discussed later), Eqs.
 (1-10) comprise a complete model, sufficient to solve for all unknown quantities.

-3. PTEOF solution for the primary cementing in P&A
+3. PTEOF solution for Constrained Cylinder

 3.1 Problem descriptions and boundary conditions